 Long story short, things in my personal life reached a tipping point, and I knew I had some tough decisions to make and that I had to finally take control of my life – personally and with food.
 In the end, I made drastic life changes.

-However, I desperately needed to adjust my relationship with food, and so, over a period of years, I developed and tweaked some nutritional guidelines I follow for overall health and performance.
+However, I desperately needed to adjust my relationship with food, so I followed some simple nutrition guidelines.
 I also had to relearn what it meant to feel hunger (I completely lost this natural feeling for a few years) and start from scratch to improve my relationship with food.
 As time has progressed, I’ve simplified my guidelines more and more.

-Some people scoff at my nutrition recommendations as being “overly simplistic”, but they are very effective and were initially developed out of sheer necessity.
+Some people scoff at my nutrition recommendations as being “overly simplistic”, but they’re very effective and were initially developed out of sheer necessity.
 Plus, who said something must be complicated to produce results?
 That hasn’t been the case for me or my clients over the recent years.

 I always start out with the simplest and easiest nutrition guidelines possible, and only make tweaks when absolutely necessary.
 Why do something complicated first when something much simpler could be all you need to achieve the desired results?
 This is what I call Sane and Simple Nutrition.